One of the greatest joys of teaching is watching students blossom as they realize their personal potential.

-“He took feedback from the conference and used it to develop a fully fleshed-out game ready to go to market,” Shaw said.
+“He took feedback from the conference and used it to develop a fully fleshed-out game ready to go to market,” Shaw says.

 Nelson also was the leader in developing a team project, a virtual reality simulator used to train pediatric health care providers in the emergency room.

-“He went from someone who was very quiet to a polished professional who adds value to projects,” Shaw said.
+“He went from someone who was very quiet to a polished professional who adds value to projects,” Shaw says.
 “He took the project across the finish line.”